 Although the Department has continued its efforts as outlined above, more time is necessary to conduct this work.
-Therefore, the Department recommends adoption of an extension of Ordinance No. 187552 for 10 months and 15 days which requires a four-fifths vote.
+The additional one year is necessary to protect against the ongoing current and immediate threat to the public health, safety, and welfare.
+Therefore, the Department recommends adoption of an extension of Ordinance No. 187552 for an additional one year which requires a four-fifths vote.
 Furthermore, the Department recommends the approval of this report as the Council's own adopted report which herein describes the measures taken to alleviate the conditions which led to the adoption of Ordinance No. 187552 and thereby satisfying the requirements of Government Code Section 65858.